 Several studies have confirmed the correlation between the ability to detect (mostly simple) mutations and the ability to detect (possibly complex) real faults~\cite{andrews2005icse,just2014fse,papadakis2018icse}; and several works have explored how mutation analysis can be applied to security testing~\cite{mouelhi2007mutation,dadeau2011mutationbased,woodraska2011security,le2007testing,loise2017towards,ami2021muse}.
-Yet, mutation testing has a big disadvantage: it is \emph{expensive.} Every single mutation induces a code change which needs to be evaluated by an entire run of all tests to assess whether they detect the mutation---and this for thousands of mutations.
+Yet, mutation testing has a significant drawback: It is \emph{expensive.} Every single mutation induces a code change that needs to be evaluated by an entire run of all tests to assess whether they detect the mutation---and this must be done for thousands of mutations.
 Multiplied with the dynamic tests produced by fuzzers, this makes mutation analysis \emph{prohibitively expensive} for evaluating fuzzers.
 Furthermore, fuzzers can react to faults~\cite{osterlund2020parmesan,wang2010taintscope,yu2022vulnerability}, limiting traditional avenues for optimizations in mutation analysis that assume static test suites.
 Recent advances in mutation analysis, however, can significantly reduce this complexity.
 Notably, the concept of a \emph{supermutant}~\cite{gopinath2018if} enables us to evaluate multiple mutants together in a single test run.
-Also, we can proceed in multiple phases, first having the fuzzer quickly achieve maximum coverage producing a seed corpus for the next phase.
-Such a seed corpus is then used as a static test suite to kill a number of trivial mutants, leaving the few remaining (``stubborn'') ones as potential fuzzing targets.
+The idea is to group together mutations that are unlikely to interact and fuzz them in parallel.
+Also, we can proceed in multiple phases, first having the fuzzer quickly achieve maximum coverage, producing a seed corpus for the next phase.
+This seed corpus is then used as a static test suite to kill trivial mutants, leaving the few remaining (``stubborn'') ones as potential fuzzing targets.